Integration in algebraically closed valued fields: Introduction

 The notion of a $2$-cell is introduced in Section~\ref{section:2unit}, which corresponds to the notion of a bicell in \cite{cluckers:loeser:constructible:motivic:functions}.
 This notion may look strange and is, perhaps, only of technical interest.
-It arises when we try to prove some form of Fubini's Theorem, such as Lemma~\ref{contraction:perm:pair:isp}.
-The difficulty is that, although, using \cmin-minimality, the construction of the integration of definable sets of $\VF$-dimension $1$ is very functorial (see Lemma~\ref{simul:special:dim:1}), we are unable to extend this construction to higher $\VF$-dimensions.
+It arises when we try to prove some form of Fubini's theorem, such as Lemma~\ref{contraction:perm:pair:isp}.
+The difficulty is that, although, using \cmin-minimality, integrating definable sets of $\VF$-dimension $1$ is very functorial (see Lemma~\ref{simul:special:dim:1}), we are unable to extend the construction to higher $\VF$-dimensions.
 This is the concern of \cite[Question~7.9]{hrushovski:kazhdan:integration:vf}.
 It has also occurred in \cite{cluckers:loeser:constructible:motivic:functions} and may be traced back to \cite{dries:1998}; see \cite[Section~1.7]{cluckers:loeser:constructible:motivic:functions}.
-Anyway, in this situation, the natural strategy of integrating definable sets of higher $\VF$-dimensions is to use the result for $\VF$-dimension $1$ and integrate with respect to one $\VF$-sort variable at a time.
-As in the classical theory of integration, this strategy requires some form of Fubini's Theorem: for a well-behaved integration, an integral should give the same value when it is evaluated along different orders of $\VF$-sort variables.
-By induction, this problem is immediately reduced to the case of two $\VF$-sort variables.
+Anyway, in this situation, the natural strategy of integrating definable sets of higher $\VF$-dimensions is to use the result for $\VF$-dimension $1$ and proceed with one $\VF$-sort variable at a time.
+As in the classical theory of integration, this strategy requires some form of Fubini's theorem: for a well-behaved integration, an integral should give the same value when it is evaluated along different orders of variables.
+By induction, this problem is immediately reduced to the case of two variables.
 A $2$-cell is a definable subset of $\VF^2$ with certain symmetrical geometrical structure that satisfies this Fubini type of requirement.
 Now the idea is that, if we can find a definable partition for every definable subset such that each piece is a $2$-cell indexed by some $\RV$-sort parameters, then, by compactness, every definable subset satisfies the Fubini type of requirement.
 This kind of partition is achieved in Lemma~\ref{decom:into:2:units}.